Relocation Guide

 • Complete Portuguese testing (theory and practical) if no exchange is available.

 Common documentation includes NIF (tax number), proof of residency, a medical certificate, and, in some cases, a psychological evaluation depending on age or licence category.
-Requirements vary; verify with IMT before applying.
+Requirements vary, so verify with IMT before applying.

 Buying or Renting a Car